cmarrin/placid/bootloader/README.md

 filenames.
 I convert incoming names to 8.3 so it should work pretty well in most cases.

 Because of all this the code is pretty light on memory.
 I never read in the FAT, so I don't need to take up memory for that.
-And I read the root directory one sector at a time when doing a file name search.
+And I read the root directory one block at a time when doing a file name search.
 That 512 byte buffer is allocated on the stack, and since I have at least 12KB to work with, there should be plenty of space.
 This would be very inefficient if it weren't for the fact that I'll mostly be searching for one file and then loading that.